 Some professional application developers use Access for rapid application development, especially for the creation of prototypes and standalone applications that serve as tools for on-the-road salesmen.
-Access does not scale well if data access is via a network, so applications that are used by more than a handful of people tend to rely on a Client-Server based solution such as Oracle, DB2, Microsoft SQL Server, Windows Share Point Services, PostgreSQL, MySQL, Alpha Five, MaxDB, or FileMaker.
-However, an Access "front end" (the forms, reports, queries and VB code) can be used against a host of database back ends, including JET (file-based database engine, used in Access by default), Microsoft SQL Server, Oracle, and any other ODBC-compliant product.
+Access does not scale well if data access a network, so applications that are used by more than a handful of people tend on a Client-Server based solution such as Oracle, DB2, Microsoft SQL Server, and Services, PostgreSQL, MySQL, Alpha Five, MaxDB, or Maker.
+However, an Access "front end" (the forms, reports, queries and VB code) be used against a host of database back ends, including JET (file-based database used in Access by default), Microsoft SQL Server, Oracle, and any other DBC-compliant product.

-Many developers who use Microsoft Access use the Leszynski naming convention, though this is not universal; it is a programming convention, not a DBMS-enforced rule.
+Many developers who use Microsoft Access use the Leszynski naming mention, though this is not universal; it is a programming convention, not a DBMS-enforced rule.